-- Melt 6 ounces of white chocolate (about 1 cup of chip-sized pieces) in the microwave or over a double boiler, and allow it to cool slightly.
+Melt 6 ounces of white chocolate (about 1 cup of chip-sized pieces) in microwave or over a double boiler, and let cool slightly.

-- Place the softened cream cheese in a mixing bowl and beat on medium-high until smooth and creamy.
-Add the melted white chocolate and beat until smooth.
+Place softened cream cheese in a mixing bowl and beat on medium-high until smooth and creamy.
+Add melted white chocolate and beat until smooth.

-- Stir in the cookie crumbs, blueberry preserves, vanilla, and food coloring.
-Cover with plastic wrap and chill in the refrigerator for an hour, until the candy is firm enough to roll.
+Stir in cookie crumbs, blueberry preserves, vanilla, and food coloring.
+Cover with plastic wrap and chill in refrigerator for an hour, until candy is firm enough to roll.

-- Shape the mixture into small balls and place them on a baking sheet that is covered with aluminum foil.
-Refrigerate until the balls are quite firm, about 1 hour.
+Shape mixture into small balls and place on a baking sheet that is covered with aluminum foil.
+Refrigerate until balls are quite firm, about 1 hour.

-- Melt or temper the remaining 10 ounces of white chocolate.
-Finely chop the freeze-dried strawberries and blueberries, if you're using them.
+Melt or temper remaining 10 ounces of white chocolate.

 Finely chop freeze-dried strawberries and blueberries, if using.